 This increase in sea level combined with more frequent and stronger storm events will likely expose the lease area structures to higher flood risks, comprised of greater total water levels for longer periods of time.
-The lease area contains fixed features, including pilings and an overhanging deck, and movable features, including a floating recreational dock and access ramp.
+The lease area contains fixed features, including pilings and a cantilevered deck, and movable features, including a floating recreational dock and access ramp.
 Flooding conditions could cause structures to be damaged or dislodged, presenting hazards to public safety as well as dangers for navigation within the channel.
 The floating nature of the movable features will allow them to rise and fall with tides and waves, increasing their resiliency to some sea-level rise impacts.
 The fixed features may need to be raised or reinforced to withstand future conditions.
-For example, the pilings may be high enough to withstand projected changes in water levels, but additional fortification may be needed, because the pilings help anchor the electric utility outlets and damage to these pilings could lead to a public safety hazard.
 Although the bulkhead underneath the deck is not under the Commission's jurisdiction, any sea-level rise impacts to the bulkhead could also affect the structures under the Commission's jurisdiction because it serves to stabilize the bank.
 Therefore, any loss or degradation of the bulkhead could result in property damage and public safety concerns within the lease area and the surrounding waterways.